-The TMS320C64x[TM] DSPs (including the TMS320DM642 device) are the highest-performance fixed-point DSP generation in the TMS320C6000[TM] DSP platform.
-The TMS320DM642 (DM642) device is based on the second-generation high-performance, advanced VelociTI[TM] very-long-instruction-word (VLIW) architecture (VelociTI.2[TM]) developed by Texas Instruments (TI), making these DSPs an excellent choice for digital media applications.
+The TMS320C64x[TM] DSPs (including the TMS320DM643 device) are the highest-performance fixed-point DSP generation in the TMS320C6000[TM] DSP platform.
+The TMS320DM643 (DM643) device is based on the second-generation high-performance, advanced VelociTI[TM] very-long-instruction-word (VLIW) architecture (VelociTI.2[TM]) developed by Texas Instruments (TI), making these DSPs an excellent choice for digital media applications.
 The C64x[TM] is a code-compatible member of the C6000[TM] DSP platform.

-With performance of up to 5760 million instructions per second (MIPS) at a clock rate of 720 MHz, the DM642 device offers cost-effective solutions to high-performance DSP programming challenges.
-The DM642 DSP possesses the operational flexibility of high-speed controllers and the numerical capability of array processors.
+With performance of up to 4800 million instructions per second (MIPS) at a clock rate of 600 MHz, the DM643 device offers cost-effective solutions to high-performance DSP programming challenges.
+The DM643 DSP possesses the operational flexibility of high-speed controllers and the numerical capability of array processors.
 The C64x[TM] DSP core processor has 64 general-purpose registers of 32-bit word length and eight highly independent functional units-two multipliers for a 32-bit result and six arithmetic logic units (ALUs)-with VelociTI.2[TM] extensions.
 The VelociTI.2[TM] extensions in the eight functional units include new instructions to accelerate the performance in video and imaging applications and extend the parallelism of the VelociTI[TM] architecture.
-The DM642 can produce four 16-bit multiply-accumulates (MACs) per cycle for a total of 2880 million MACs per second (MMACS), or eight 8-bit MACs per cycle for a total of 5760 MMACS.
-The DM642 DSP also has application-specific hardware logic, on-chip memory, and additional on-chip peripherals similar to the other C6000[TM] DSP platform devices.
+The DM643 can produce four 16-bit multiply-accumulates (MACs) per cycle for a total of 2400 million MACs per second (MMACS), or eight 8-bit MACs per cycle for a total of 2400 million MACs per second (MMACS), or eight 8-bit MACs per cycle for a total of 2400 million MACs per second (MMACS), or eight 8-bit MACs per cycle for a total of 2400 million MACs per second (MMACS), or eight 8-bit MACs per cycle for a total of 2400 million MACs per second (MMACS), or eight 8-bit MACs per cycle for a total of 2400 million MACs per second (MMACS), or eight 8-bit MACs per cycle for a total of 2400 million MACs per second (MMACS), or eight 8-bit MACs per cycle for a total of 2400 million MACs per second (MMACS), or eight 8-bit MACs per cycle for a total of 2400 million MACs per second (MMACS), or eight 8-bit MACs per cycle for a total of 2400 million to the other C6000[TM] DSP platform devices.

-The DM642 uses a two-level cache-based architecture and has a powerful and diverse set of peripherals.
+The DM643 uses a two-level cache-based architecture and has a powerful and diverse set of peripherals.
 The Level 1 program cache (L1P) is a 128-Kbit direct mapped cache and the Level 1 data cache (L1D) is a 128-Kbit 2-way set-associative cache.
 The Level 2 memory/cache (L2) consists of an 2-Mbit memory space that is shared between program and data space.
 L2 memory can be configured as mapped memory, cache, or combinations of the two.
-The peripheral set includes: three configurable video ports; a 10/100 Mb/s Ethernet MAC (EMAC); a management data input/output (MDIO) module; a VCXO interpolated control port (VIC); one multichannel buffered audio serial port (McASPO); an inter-integrated circuit (I2C) Bus module; two multichannel buffered serial ports (McBSPs); three 32-bit general-purpose timers; a user-configurable 16-bit or 32-bit host-port interface (HPI16/HPI32); a peripheral component interconnect (PCI); a 16-pin general-purpose input/output port (GPO) with programmable interrupt/event generation modes; and a 64-bit glueless external memory interface (EMIFA), which is capable of interfacing to synchronous and asynchronous memories and peripherals.
+The peripheral set includes: two configurable video ports; a 10/100 Mb/s Ethernet MAC (EMAC); a management data input/output (MDIO) module; a VCXO interpolated control port (VIC); one multichannel buffered audio serial port (McASP0); an inter-integrated circuit (I2C) Bus module; one multichannel buffered serial port (McBSP); three 32-bit general-purpose timers; a user-configurable 16-bit or 32-bit host-port interface (HPI16/HPI32); a 16-pin general-purpose input/output port (GP0) with programmable interrupt/event generation modes; and a 64-bit glueless external memory interface (EMIFA), which is capable of interfacing to synchronous and asynchronous memories and peripherals.